 The Mars Science Laboratory (MSL) carries the most advanced payload of scientific gear ever used on Mars' surface, a payload more than 10 times as massive as those of earlier Mars rovers.
-Its mission includes investigating whether conditions have been favorable for microbial life and for preserving clues in the rocks about possible past life.

-The intense period called the entry, descent and landing (EDL) phase of the mission, otherwise known as the "seven minutes of terror," spans the trajectory from the top of the Martian atmosphere, traveling at about 13,200 miles per hour (5,900 meters per second) to about seven minutes later when Curiosity is stationary on the surface.
+Curiosity began surface operations soon after landing in Gale Crater on 6 August, 2012, and will continue for at least one Mars year (approximately two Earth years).
+The scientific goal of the mission is to explore and quantitatively assess a local region on Mars' surface as a potential habitat for life, past or present.
+Curiosity is designed to carry ten scientific instruments and a sample acquisition, processing, and distribution system.
+The intense period called the entry, descent and landing (EDL) phase of the mission, otherwise known as the "seven minutes of terror," spans the trajectory from the top of the Martian atmosphere, traveling at about 13,200 miles per hour to about seven minutes later when Curiosity is stationary on the surface.
 From just before jettison of the cruise stage, 10 minutes before entry, to the cutting of the sky crane bridle, the spacecraft goes through six different vehicle configurations and fires 76 pyrotechnic devices, such as releases for parts to be separated or deployed.
 In addition to using guided entry to land more precisely than ever before, MSL employs the largest supersonic parachute ever used at Mars, and relies on the novel Sky Crane architecture to land Curiosity using its mobility system as natural landing gear.
+Keith Comeaux, PhD, flight director during Curiosity's landing, will describe the mission's objectives, its science payload suite, the landing sequence and first 50 sols of operations on Mars.